Hans Lobert: Playing career

 During his career, Lobert was known as one of the fastest players in the game.
-He once raced a racehorse around the bases before a game, an event that he recounted in The Glory of Their Times.
-On September 27, 1908, Lobert became the first Reds player to steal 2nd base, 3rd base, and home plate in the same inning.
-At 26 years old, he was the top player in almost every offensive category for the Reds and played all 155 games; he batted an average of .293, 570 at-bats, had 71 runs, 167 hits, 17 doubles, 18 triples, 4 home runs, had an RBI of 63, and 47 stolen bases, his new career-high.
-The next season, the Reds led the national league in stolen bases with a total of 280; however, Lobert's batting average suffered and went down to .212.
-In 1910, the Reds continued their lead in the category with a new total of 310 stolen bases where Lobert would steal 41 bases and bat .309 while only playing 39 games because of a back injury.
+He once raced a racehorse around the bases between innings during a game, an event that he recounted in The Glory of Their Times.
+On September 27, 1908, Lobert became the first Reds player to steal second base, third base, and home plate in the same inning.
+At 26 years old, he was the top player in almost every offensive category for the Reds and played all 155 games; he batted an average of .293, and in 570 at-bats, had 71 runs, 167 hits, 17 doubles, 18 triples, 4 home runs, 63 runs batted in, and 47 stolen bases, his new career high.
+The next season, the Reds led the National League in stolen bases with 280; however, Lobert's batting average suffered and went down to .212.
+In 1910, the Reds continued their lead in the category with a new total of 310 stolen bases, with Lobert stealing 41 bases and batting .309 while playing only 39 games because of a back injury.
 That same year, he was traded, along with 7 other players, to the Philadelphia Phillies.
 He led the Phillies with 40 stolen bases and batted .285 in 1911.
-The following year, Lobert only played 65 games due to another injury, but he was still able to increase his batting average to .327.
+The following year, Lobert played only 65 games due to another injury, but he was still able to increase his batting average to .327.

 Lobert married Rachael Campbell in 1913.
-That same year he won the 100 yard dash on the Polo Grounds against Jim Thorpe.
-He had the top fielding percentage as a third baseman in the National League with a .974 fielding percentage and came in third in the National League with 98 runs, 41 stolen bases, and 243 bases, while playing all but one game.
-At this point, he considered signing with the Chicago Whales as part of the Federal League.
-John McGraw, manager of the New York Giants, convinced him to not join, and in January 1914, Lobert signed a three-year contract with the Giants that matched the same salary the Whales had offered.
+That same year, he won the 100 yard dash on the Polo Grounds against Jim Thorpe.
+Lobert had the top fielding percentage as a third baseman in the National League with a .974 fielding percentage and came in third in the National League with 98 runs, 41 stolen bases, and 243 bases, while playing all but one game.
+At this point, he considered signing with the Chicago Whales as part of the Federal League, but John McGraw, manager of the New York Giants, convinced him not to, and in January 1915, Lobert signed a three-year contract with the Giants that matched the salary the Whales had offered.
 In addition to this, the Giants also traded pitcher Al Demaree, third baseman Milt Stock, and reserve catcher Bert Adams for Lobert.
-He only ended up being a regular third baseman batting .251.
+He became the Giants' regular third baseman, batting .251.
 In 1915, his season ended after 106 games due to torn ligaments in his knee.
-He played his last game with the Giants on October 3, 1917 at the age of 35.
+Lobert played his last game with the Giants on October 3, 1917 at the age of 35.

-In 1317 games over 14 seasons, Lobert compiled a .274 batting average (1252-for-4563) with 640 runs, 159 doubles, 82 triples, 32 home runs, 481 RBI, 316 stolen bases, 395 base on balls, 302 strikeouts, .337 on-base percentage and .366 slugging percentage.
+In 1317 games over 14 seasons, Lobert compiled a .274 batting average (1252 hits in 4563 at bats) with 640 runs, 159 doubles, 82 triples, 32 home runs, 481 runs batted in, 316 stolen bases, 395 base on balls, 302 strikeouts, .337 on-base percentage and .366 slugging percentage.
 Defensively, he recorded a .941 fielding percentage.